A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Proof of Theorem

 and the following lemma shows that this computation can be done exactly. \begin{lemma}[Approximation error of the second feed forward layer] Fix $\ell\in [L]$.
 There exists an $\NN\in \mathcal{F}(\depth,\widthvector,B)$ such that

 for all $g,q\in \R^S$ with $\|g\|_\infty , \|q\|_\infty\leq C$.
 The network parameters $\depth,\widthvector$ and $B$ are bounded as follows:

-Here $\lesssim$ hides absolute constants. \end{lemma} The proof of this lemma is found in \Cref{subsection:NWP-Position-wiseFeedForward}. \paragraph{Downsampling: masked self-attention layer.} To obtain $\gmatrix^{(\ell-1)}$ from $\qmatrix^{(\ell)}$, we use the causal mask and multi-head attention.
+\end{lemma} The proof of this lemma is found in \Cref{subsection:NWP-Position-wiseFeedForward}. \paragraph{Downsampling: masked self-attention layer.} To obtain $\gmatrix^{(\ell-1)}$ from $\qmatrix^{(\ell)}$, we use the causal mask and multi-head attention.
 Let $k$ be a sequence length.
 The causal mask $\mask_k$ is defined as

 where $C$ is a sufficiently large constant (so that $(i,j)$-element of $\softmax(\mask_k + ((\bW_{K,m}\ \cdot)^\top(\bW_{Q,m} \ \cdot)))$ is ignored in the following for $i>j$.)
 Then a masked self-attention layer is defined as